AIgineerAB/Fullstack_data_course/README.md

 This course is divided into two parts, where part 1 consists mostly of theory, while part 2 is more focused on a project work.

+Throughout the course, there will be video lectures covering all parts

 ## Part 1

 | Week    | Content                                     |